 Slips, Falls, and Trips

-One of the most common accidents that result in personal injury lawsuits are slip and falls.
+One of the most common accidents that result in personal injury lawsuits is slip and falls.
 These types of accidents are also prevalent in the workplace.
-In fact, tripping, falling, or slipping account for a significant percentage of all workplace injuries.
+In fact, tripping, falling or slipping account for a significant percentage of all workplace injuries.